mahdirafie/aparat_dl/README.md

-First install the requirements in the requirements.txt and also have the "geckodriver" installed on your pc. then run the following command:
+First install the requirements in the requirements.txt.

+and also have the "geckodriver" installed on your pc.

+then run the following command:
 ```bash
 python aparat_dl.py